rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

     <strong>Figure:</strong> Train and test losses, as well as energy conservation results from the original Hamiltonian Neural Network paper.
 Train and test losses between the baseline and the Hamiltonian network are similar except for the real pendulum and two-body problem.
 In the real pendulum, energy is not conserved so the conditions for a Hamiltonian are not satisfied.
 The two-body problem has a larger dimension than the other toy problems studied here ($d = 8$ with four spatial coordinates for the two bodies, and four velocity components, whereas the others only have 2 dimensions), which may explain the difference in it's performance.
 </div>

-However, their experiments focused on mainly *low-dimensional* systems, where the conservative constraint is least restrictive.
-As an extreme example, any 1D function could be written as $dU/dx$ for some $U$, rendering the advantage of such a formulation moot.
-In theory, high dimensional systems should display clearer advantages.
+Hamiltonian NNs work by learning a single scalar function $U$ instead of $d$ separate gradient components.
+In theory, this suggests we should observe more significant speedups when the dimension of the problem is increased, which explains the results in the previous paper.

+In practice, maybe automatic differentiation is too numerically unstable, or the scaling is too minor: it's well known neural networks scale really well with high dimensions (growing polynomially instead of exponentially) so the effect of this differential structure may be too minor.

-In this blog post, we test whether higher dimensions reveal clearer advantages in training speed through a toy conservative vector field problem.
+In this blog post, we'll test whether higher dimensions reveal clearer advantages in training speed through a toy conservative vector field problem.

 ## Experiment Design

 Our question: Does a network with the inductive bias of a conservative vector field built in via the gradient procedure in Hamiltonian Neural Networks train faster than a baseline network as dimensionality increases?

 ### The Toy Problem

 We construct a $d$-dimensional problem with inputs being coordinates $\vec{x} = (x_1, ..., x_d)$ in $[-1,1]^d$, and a target output vector field $f(\vec{x})$ derived from a sum of Gaussians: